wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/manage-deployment-tracks-for-choreo-components.md

 5. In the **Edit Branch** dialog that opens, click the **Branch Name** list and select the branch you want to relink.
 6. Click **Save**.

-Now that you understand how to create and manage deployment tracks for components, let’s explore a sample scenario to see how a developer can use deployment tracks to manage version releases in Choreo.
+Now that you understand how to create and manage deployment tracks for components, let’s explore a sample scenario to see how a developer can use deployment tracks to manage version releases in {{ product_name }}.

 ## Sample Scenario: Manage version releases with deployment tracks